How can I help?

 Example of the cut function.

 c.
-Next, scroll to the area or section of the reading list that you want to move the item to until the 'Paste' and 'Cancel' options appear.
+Next, scroll to the area or section of the online Reading List that you want to move the item to until the 'Paste' and 'Cancel' options appear.

 Paste a resource in a reading list